GoogleCloudPlatform/ml-testing-accelerators/dashboard/README.md

 ## Privacy / authentication

 You can restrict which tests are shown in the dashboard by using the `TEST_NAME_PREFIXES` environment variable in the .yaml file.
+If this variable is set, only tests with the supplied prefixes will be shown and each prefix will appear in its own tab.
+If this variable is not set, all tests will be shown and will not be divided into tabs.

 The hosted dashboard runs as an App Engine app.
 You can restrict the URL to specific group(s) of people by following the instructions [here](https://cloud.google.com/iap/docs/app-engine-quickstart).
 You can configure the IAP (identity-aware proxy) rules such that each dashboard version has its own group of restricted viewers.
 See also the `Multiple dashboard versions` section above.